chriscowley/pelican-chriscowley/content/2013-01-21-trac-with-nginx-on-centos.md

----
-layout: post
 title: "Trac with Nginx on Centos"
 date: 2013-01-21 11:53
 comments: true
-categories: linux
----
 [Trac](trac.edgewall.org) is an excellent online project management tool.
 Nginx us a great web server.
 Surely the combination of the two should be a match made in heaven.
 I would say so, although there are a couple problems.
 The easiest way to deploy Trac is on Apache using mod_wsgi or FastCGI.
 This option does not really exist for Nginx.
 Okay, it can do FastCGI, but I have not get that set up on my server.
 <!-- more -->

 What Nginx does do extremely well is Proxy stuff.
 Use this with Trac's built in web server (tracd) and you have  a very nice little set up.
 Ruby people, before you get all upset, Trac's server is not just for dev (a la WEBrick).
 It is fine for production use.

 The first thing to do (obviously) is to install Trac.
-I get it from Pip, although a slightly older version is in [EPEL](http://fedoraproject.org/wiki/EPEL) if you prefer to stick with native packages.
+I get it from Pip, although a slightly older version is in [EPEL](https://fedoraproject.org/wiki/EPEL) if you prefer to stick with native packages.

 ```
 sudo yum install python-setuptools